- Phone number

 If you would like to have an initial consultation to talk through what you would like to achieve and to see if you feel we could work together, please get in touch via email or telephone.

-Covid-19 update: I am currently offering online or telephone sessions
+Covid-19 update: I am currently offering online, telephone and face to face sessions

 I have a private practice based in Suffolk, where I work with adults of all ages offering both short and long-term support.
 I also offer remote sessions for those not based near my practice.